1909-10 Finance Act - Valuation Office: Field Surveys

 Put simply, in an attempt to create a 'value added' property tax, every property in England, Wales and Scotland was surveyed and recorded, and given a value at a baseline date of 30 April 1909 against which added value could be assessed.
 The attempt was abandoned in 1920.

-The Valuation Office maps of Fife are catalogued at the National Rescords of Scotland as IRS113/ then a sheet number (see map index).
+The Valuation Office maps of Fife are catalogued at the National Records of Scotland as IRS113/ then a sheet number (see map index).
 The Valuation Office field survey books for Forgan and Newport are catalogued at the National Records of Scotland as IRS66/302 - IRS66/313.

 The records available here are copies and transcripts - they are not the originals.
 Some of the handwriting is difficult to read so other interpretations are possible.
 Any errors are mine.